yizhuoyang/html_test/get_started/installation/linux.md

 ## Building from source
 {: #linux-from-source}

-For the majority of PyPose users, installing from a pre-built binary via a package manager will provide the best experience.
-However, there are times when you may want to install the bleeding edge PyPose code, whether for testing or actual development on the PyPose core.
-To install the latest PyPose code, you will need to [build PyPose from source](https://github.com/pypose/pypose#from-source).
+For the majority of pysensing users, installing from a pre-built binary via a package manager will provide the best experience.
+However, there are times when you may want to install the bleeding edge pysensing code, whether for testing or actual development on the pysensing core.
+To install the latest pysensing code, you will need to [build pysensing from source](https://github.com/pysensing/pysensing#from-source).

 <!-- ### Prerequisites
 {: #linux-prerequisites-2}

 1. Install [Anaconda](#anaconda)
 2. Install [CUDA](https://developer.nvidia.com/cuda-downloads), if your machine has a [CUDA-enabled GPU](https://developer.nvidia.com/cuda-gpus).
-3. Follow the steps described here: [https://github.com/PyPose/PyPose#from-source](https://github.com/PyPose/PyPose#from-source)
+3. Follow the steps described here: [https://github.com/pysensing/pysensing#from-source](https://github.com/pysensing/pysensing#from-source)

 You can verify the installation as described [above](#linux-verification). -->